Alzheimer’s Disease and Nutrition

 The conclusions come from a study of 2,148 adults aged over 65 published in the journal Archives of Neurology.
 All lived in New York and did not have dementia.
 They were followed for approximately four years.
 Their diet was studied and their dementia risk assessed every 1.5 years.
 Researchers found that 253 people developed Alzheimer’s disease during the study.

-One dietary pattern apparently provided the best protection against the disease.
 Those who had a higher intake of the following foods had a lower incidence of Alzheimer’s disease:

 - salad dressing (oils)